enioka/flowbox-spec/description.rst

 For inbound flows (ie flows coming in the application, necessarily asynchronous) :

 * Get list of ids of received messages or files
 * Get metadata of specified id message(s) or files
 * Get message payload of specified id message(s)
 * Get file payload of specified id file
 * Get payload of specified id message(s) on specified file path (accessible by agent)
-* Report processing progress of inbound flow (internal integration progress)
+* Report processing progress of inbound flow (internal integration progress).
+Includes acknowledge of incoming flows.

+For other information and services delivered by the agent, not specifically related to application's flows :
+* Get application configuration : agent network provides capability to leverage agent infrastructure to distribute application configuration to applications at runtime.
+This information is provided by the administration application.
+* Get application environment configuration : idem for information specific to the environment.
+* Update application state : agent network provides capability to application to provide state information to administration console.
+This information has no specific semantics for agents themselves, they just relay the information.
+* Log : agent network provides capability to application to centralize some of its logs along with the flowbox logs.
+This should be limited to logs with relevance to flows (and use proposed standardized log structure to do so and relate logs to specific flows, flow instances and flow occurrences.

 Agent to Agent protocol
 =======================

-Agent to agent protocol is here voluntarily split in two parts, since agent will support both sides of this protocol :
-* Communication as initiated by on agent
-* Pending service of this communication by another agent.
+Agents communicate between themselves with a basic protocol.
+This protocol has few peculiarities.
+It is intended to be as transparent as possible with respect to the actual payload of applications it does support.
+Agent to agent protocol has three main purposes :
+* heart beat : the heart beat protocol is there to keep agents informed of their neighbors state and expectations.
+Without any application sollicitation, the network of agents takes care to monitor its state in a distributed way with no assumptions of any "master agent or node".
+Furthermore, since many tasks may take place asynchronously and communication channels may be initiated in either way with respect to actual data flow, agents need to "know" if their counterparts need to be called to fulfill any tasks.
+Last but not least the heart beat protocol takes care to provide information to applications and overall agents network of the progress of ongoing flows.
+* synchronous flows relaying : agents act as a general purpose reverse proxy and can relay both requests and responses between applications.
+This relaying can be simple in point to point communications between two applications and their agents.
+But more elaborate relays may be needed to accomodate network security constraints or orchestration needs.
+Therefore, agents with "pseudo applications" may stay "in the middle" for this purpose to route or orchestrate synchronous flows.
+Synchronous calls are relayed only from initiator (no inversion of data flow supported in synchronous mode).
+* asynchronous flows relaying : agents act as a general transport infrastructure for asynchronous messages or file transfers.
+  Here also, multiple agents can be cascaded as needed to deliver payloads and provide additional services on top of existing flows.
+Asynchronous flow may change initiator along the path of agents.
+Asynchronous communications from an agent to another may arbitrarily be initiated by an agent or another, even if pushing from initiator is the default recommended way.

 Heart beat
 ----------
-When two agents are connected by at least one flow, they may need to monitor one another, both to properly handle pause of agents, and for asynchronous processings between the two agents.
+When two agents are connected by at least one flow, they may need to monitor one another, both to properly handle availability of agents, and for asynchronous processings between the two agents.
 This polling between agents is mutualized between flows to minimize polling between agents.
 It can be used in both ways, depending on possible constraints in network security (some agents may not be able to call others).